KonszaWilhelm/Snake/README.md

 # Snake
- Simple Snake with DB for players and hisghscores
+ Simple Snake with DB for players and highscores using Hibernate